Who Is Russell Simmons?

 “I vehemently deny all these allegations,” said Simmons, in a corresponding statement. ”These horrific accusations have shocked me to my core and all of my relations have been consensual.
 I have enormous respect for the women’s movement worldwide and their struggle for respect, dignity, equality and power. ...
 I have accepted that I can and should get dirt on my sleeves if it means witnessing the birth of a new consciousness about women.”

 A few weeks later, a filmmaker named Jennifer Jarosik filed a $5 million civil lawsuit against Simmons, alleging that the hip-hop mogul assaulted and raped her at his Los Angeles home in 2016.
-However, the case was dismissed in April 2018.
+The case was dismissed in April 2018, shortly after another woman, identified as "Jane Doe," filed a suit against Simmons for rape and emotional distress.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!